“A beautiful puzzle… sharply moving… beyond heartbreaking.” The Irish Times

-Combining a lyrical text, immersive staging and an enigmatic and compelling performance style, Autobiographer draws us into the unravelling mind of its central character, Flora.
+Combining a lyrical text, immersive staging and an enigmatic and compelling performance style, Autobiographer drew audiences into the unravelling mind of its central character, Flora.

 For more information about Melanie's inspiration for the piece, and the research that has inspired her work, visit www.melaniewilson.org.uk